 College of Education, Nursing and Health Professions

-This program offers a combined Bachelor of Science (BS) degree in Health Sciences and Doctor of Physical Therapy (DPT) degree.
-The BS in Health Sciences is the undergraduate pathway for ultimate entry into the DPT program at the University of Hartford.
+This program offers a combined Bachelor of Science (BS) degree in Exercise Science and Doctor of Physical Therapy (DPT) degree.
+The BS in Exercise Science is the undergraduate pathway for ultimate entry into the DPT program at the University of Hartford.

-The health sciences program may be pursued on a full-time basis and may be accelerated to a 3-year completion after the freshman year.
+The bachelor's degree program may be pursued on a full-time basis and may be accelerated to a 3-year completion after the freshman year.
 It is designed to prepare you for professional or graduate study in physical therapy.
 Students may enter the program as freshmen or as transfer students on a space-available basis.